rodrigoavf/VibeERP/README.md

 # VibeERP
-A ERP system built with Streamlit.
+A cloud ERP system built with Streamlit.